sugarlabs/musicblocks/js/README.md

 	* `detectIE.js`: check if Music Blocks is being run in Internet Explorer
 	* `munsell.js`: Munsell color system used for mice and widgets
 	* `musicutils.js`: related to musical notations
-	* `platformstyle.js`: checking platform that Music Blocks is run in
+	* `platformstyle.js`: checking platform that Mus id="report-icon"ic Blocks is run in
 	* `synthutils.js`: related to defining synths in tone.js
 	* `utils.js`: general utility functions
 * widgets -- widget code